 If you are not able to show or build trust, then trust me, no one is going to use your service.
 The best way to trust and show it for all to see is to collect feedback from your customers in the form of a review and publish as testimonials on your website.

 Reviews offer social proof, with 88% of customers saying they trust review as much as personal recommendations.
 Other people have taken the plunge to use you, they have had a great experience, so display to shopper you can offer them that as well.

 As we said before, trust can be built when people make that initial search.
 A company with a licensed Google Review Partner can take your Seller Ratings, which are aggregated from your reviews, and display it as stars in your AdWords under your company name.
 These stars help towards SEO, improving your ranking in Google, thus enhancing visibility.

-If people see you instantly having 4 star ratings as compared to the other companies providing similar services with less ratings than you, or else no rating at all, they can make an easy decision.
+If people see you instantly having 4-star ratings as compared to the other companies providing similar services with fewer ratings than you, or else no rating at all, they can make an easy decision.
 This creates trust among the customers and through this; you can convert many visitors to potential customers.
 If this scenario comes true, congratulations!
-You are on the top of the list.
+You are at the top of the list.